-Even if you store your dry foods in sealed containers, you might still end up with an infestation.
+Even if you store your dry foods in sealed containers, you might still have an infestation.

-The reason is because there are already insect eggs in the food when you buy it.
+The reason is that there are already insect eggs in the food when you buy it.

 What happens is this: You buy dry foods and put them in a container for storage.
 The tiny insect eggs in the food start to hatch.
 Soon, you’ve got larvae munching the food in your containers.
 You might even see a bunch of moths fly out when you open the container!